 Brush application can be challenging in certain climate conditions if finishes start to dry too quickly.
 Extender can drastically increase the open time of the product, allowing you more flexibility with manipulating the product to fit your project’s demands.
 Do your research on your product and find out what you can use to extend the workability of your finish.

 Rule of thumb is, the larger the surface, the larger the applicator.
 If you are doing a table top use a larger or wider applicator like a sponge or pad.
-Tara has used this one and loved it.
+I use this one and love it.
 If you are doing a narrower frame or edge or a surface with crevices, use a narrower sponge or bristle brush.
 Tip: Make sure your applicator doesn’t hold too much air.
 This can cause air bubbles to rest on your finish creating divots in your final surface texture.

 Brush strokes are something we see quite a bit of.
 Some people prefer this look, with the perspective that it gives the more authentic “old world” look, which is fine!
 However, many modern finishers opt for the smoother look.
 To achieve this, most companies suggest 2-3 coats of finish.
 To reduce those brush strokes, scuff in between coats with 320 grit (or higher).
 Steel wool and mirlon scuff pads can also work wonders.

 If you are painting furniture and selling it for income, have you considered spray application?
 If not, why not?
 There are many options for spray guns including airless, air assist, and HVLP (high volume, low pressure).
 Look into your options, assess your budget, and decide what would work best for you.
-Tara usually uses a Greco HVLP with an Apollo 7500 series.
-She also uses a CA Technologies TJR gravity gun with the PPS adapter and bladder system.
+I usually uses a Greco HVLP with an Apollo 7500 series.
+However for small projects I also uses a CA Technologies TJR gravity gun with the PPS adapter and bladder system.

 What are some other things that you have done to get a smooth flawless finish?
 I would love to hear from you!

 ** Affiliate Links.
 Please read disclaimer page.